The Ideal Bid Team Structure: Research Reveals Top Roles for Winning RFPs

 Beyond bid software, your team may find other specific talents are needed as you grow.
 Marissa Sproul, a construction industry proposal expert, explains that if a proposal warrants added resources, it’s beneficial to engage someone with specialty expertise.

-🤔 What Makes a Good Bid Team?
-The three ‘P’s behind every successful team:
+🤔 What Makes a Winning Bid Team?
+The Three ‘P’s:

 1. Proactivity: Whether you set up an intake form for incoming RFPs or a go/no-go matrix, a strong foundation ensures your bid team spends time crafting quality responses and meeting deadlines.